-It happens out of the blue.
-I’ll have my next day planned with activities to do with the kids, when… bam!
-One of them wakes up with a fever, vomit, or diarrhea.
+It always happened out of the blue.
+I’d have my next day planned with activities to do with the kids, when… bam!
+One of them would wake up with a fever, vomit, or diarrhea.

-And no matter how often I’ve gone through this, each time it does, my mind goes blank.
-I vaguely recall the best practices I vowed to remember should the kids get sick again.
-I’ll forget what food I should offer or the remedies we have on hand.
+And no matter how often this would happen, my mind would still go blank.
+I’d vaguely recall the best practices I vowed to remember should the kids get sick again.
+I’d forget what food I should offer or the remedies we had on hand.

-And that’s just with the kids themselves.
-We also have to deal with cleaning up the messes and running out of sanitizing wipes or quarters to wash their soiled sheets.
+And that’s just with the kids.
+We’ve also dealt with cleaning up the messes and running out of sanitizing wipes or quarters to wash their soiled sheets.
 No wonder sick days are a hassle.

 A cheat sheet on caring for a sick child